replit/codemirror-indentation-markers/README.md

     Integer that determines the thickness in pixels of the indentation markers.
 Defaults to `1`.

+- `activeThickness`

+    Integer that determines the thickness in pixels of the active indentation markers. `-1` means to use `thickness`.
+Defaults to `-1`.

 - `colors`

     Object that determines the colors of the indentation markers.